Installation

 Prerequisites

-A virtual machine or server running Ubuntu Server LTS
+• A virtual machine or server that meets the minimum requirements.

 1. Install the packages needed to use a repository over HTTPS.